 Recipe card for Bengali mutton curry recipe

 Kochi Pathar Mangshor Jhol or Khasir Mangshor Jhol – a Bengali Mutton Curry recipeCourse: Lunch, MaincourseCuisine: Bengali, IndianDifficulty: Easy

 Kochi pathar jhol or khasir mangshor jhol is a light yet delicious Bengali-style mutton curry recipe.
 Basically, red soupy mutton curry with a thick layer of oil on its top containing juicy and tender mutton pieces with buttery soft aloo.
-Served withpiping hot white rice and a wedge of lemon.
+Served withpiping hot white rice and a wedge of lemon or with Phulko Luchi.

 4-5 green chillies